input-output-hk/quality-engineering/docs/quality-strategy/resources/03-system-level-test-strategy-template.md

 :::

-Creating a System-Level Test Strategy is a critical task for ensuring that test engineering teams across the organisation have a consistent approach to testing that enhances transparency, efficiency, and effectiveness.
+Creating a System-Level Test Strategy is a critical task for ensuring that test engineering teams across the project have a consistent approach to testing that enhances transparency, efficiency, and effectiveness.

 This document should serve as a guide for planning, prioritising, executing testing tasks, reporting results, and integrating testing outcomes into the broader project lifecycle.